Let Furr Appraisal Service help you figure out if you can cancel your PMI

-It's typically understood that a 20% down payment is common when buying a house.
-The lender's liability is usually only the remainder between the home value and the amount due on the loan, so the 20% provides a nice buffer against the costs of foreclosure, reselling the home, and typical value fluctuations in the event a borrower defaults.
+When getting a mortgage, a 20% down payment is usually the standard.
+Since the risk for the lender is usually only the difference between the home value and the sum due on the loan, the 20% supplies a nice buffer against the charges of foreclosure, selling the home again, and typical value variationson the chance that a purchaser doesn't pay.

-The market was taking down payments as low as 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
-A lender is able to manage the increased risk of the small down payment with Private Mortgage Insurance or PMI.
-PMI protects the lender in case a borrower defaults on the loan and the market price of the property is less than the balance of the loan.
+During the recent mortgage upturn of the last decade, it was common to see lenders commanding down payments of 10, 5 or often 0 percent.
+How does a lender endure the increased risk of the low down payment?
+The answer is Private Mortgage Insurance or PMI.
+PMI takes care of the lender if a borrower doesn't pay on the loan and the market price of the property is lower than what the borrower still owes on the loan.

-Since the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and often isn't even tax deductible, PMI is costly to a borrower.
-It's beneficial for the lender because they acquire the money, and they get paid if the borrower defaults, separate from a piggyback loan where the lender takes in all the losses.
+PMI is pricey to a borrower because the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and generally isn't even tax deductible.
+It's favorable for the lender because they obtain the money, and they receive payment if the borrower is unable to pay, contradictory to a piggyback loan where the lender consumes all the deficits.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-Considering it can take countless years to get to the point where the principal is just 20% of the original amount borrowed, it's necessary to know how your home has appreciated in value.
-After all, all of the appreciation you've acquired over time counts towards abolishing PMI.
-So why pay it after your loan balance has dropped below the 80% threshold?
-Your neighborhood may not be following the national trends and/or your home might have acquired equity before things settled down, so even when nationwide trends signify plummeting home values, you should understand that real estate is local.
+It can take many years to reach the point where the principal is just 20% of the initial amount borrowed, so it's necessary to know how your home has appreciated in value.
+After all, any appreciation you've obtained over time counts towards dismissing PMI.
+So what's the reason for paying it after your loan balance has fallen below the 80% threshold?
+Even when nationwide trends hint at plunging home values, be aware that real estate is local.
+Your neighborhood may not be following the national trends and/or your home might have gained equity before things settled down.

-The hardest thing for almost all home owners to know is just when their home's equity rises above the 20% point.
-A certified, licensed real estate appraiser can certainly help.
-It's an appraiser's job to keep up with the market dynamics of their area.
-At Furr Appraisal Service, we're experts at determining value trends in Camden, Benton County and surrounding areas, and we know when property values have risen or declined.
-Faced with data from an appraiser, the mortgage company will generally do away with the PMI with little effort.
-At that time, the home owner can retain the savings from that point on.
+A certified, licensed real estate appraiser can help home owners understand just when their home's equity rises above the 20% point, as it's a tough thing to know.
+It is an appraiser's job to keep up with the market dynamics of their area.
+At Furr Appraisal Service, we know when property values have risen or declined.
+We're experts at analyzing value trends in Camden, Benton County and surrounding areas.
+Faced with information from an appraiser, the mortgage company will often eliminate the PMI with little effort.
+At which time, the home owner can enjoy the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: